simonbe/JobTechSwe-EmployerDataset-content/GettingStartedEmplDatasetEN.md

 ## Employer Dataset Getting Started

 ### Description
-This dataset contains information on employers: Basic information and statistics with relevance for job matching applications.
+This dataset contains information on employers: Basic information and statistics of relevance to job matching applications.

 ### Table employers